kod3000/kod3000/README.md

 ### hello, saludos, bon dia 👋

+My name is dany.

+My moniker on the internet for more than a decade now has been kod3000. (knowledge on demand)

+Welcome to my github.

+The majority of my work is private due to client ndas, but i do try to throw some public ones now and again.
+However, my public facing repos are kinda sad since they dont get the same attention as the private ones do.. if you'd like a walk through of some of the work I do just contact me.
+I'd be happy to share.

 <!--
 **kod3000/kod3000** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.